Professional Reviews

 Avira Antivirus Security for Android has an excellent virus detection and removal engine.
 It also comes with a good range of additional security features and is super-easy to use.
 The free Android app comes with an app privacy scanner, anti-theft protection, a VPN, a data breach scanner, and more.

 I really like the privacy scanner.
-Similar to Norton, it analyzed all of the apps on my device and notified me which ones had access to my contacts, images, and browsing data.
+Similar to Norton, it analyzed all of the apps on my device and provided me with a clear and easy-to-understand breakdown of what data and system functionalities each app has access to — it told me which ones had access to my contacts, images, and browsing data, for example.
 I was pretty surprised to find that some free games on my device were actually harvesting my data even when I wasn’t playing them!

 6. Avira Antivirus Security for Android — Feature-Rich & Easy to Use